Optimal multiple change-point detection for high-dimensional data: Multi-scale change-point detection with sub-Gaussian noise

 \subsection{Dense change-points with sub-Gaussian noise}

 Recall that, for a change-point $\tau_k$, $s_k$ stands for the sparsity of the difference $\mu_{k+1}-\mu_k$.
 We focus here on dense change-points for which $s_k$ is possibly as large as $p$.
-Given $\kappa>0$, we say that $\tau_k$ is a $\kappa$-dense high-energy change-point if
+Given $\kappa>0$, $\tau_k$ is a $\kappa$-dense high-energy change-point if

 This condition is very similar to its counterpart~\eqref{eq:EnergyDenseGauss} for Gaussian noise.
 Still, we introduce it here for the sake of completeness.
-For $k\in \{1,\dots,K\}$ such that $\tau_k$ is a $\kappa$-dense high-energy change-point, we define $\rgD_k$ as the minimum length such that an inequality similar to~\eqref{eq:Energydsg} is satisfied :
+For $k\in [K]$ such that $\tau_k$ is a $\kappa$-dense high-energy change-point, we define $\rgD_k$ as the minimum length such that an inequality similar to~\eqref{eq:Energydsg} is satisfied :

 As in the Gaussian case in \Cref{sec:multi_scale_change_point_estimation_in_gaussian_noise}, $\rgD_k$ corresponds to the smallest scale such that $\tau_k$ is guaranteed to be detected.
 For any $\kappa$-dense high-energy change-point, it holds that $4(\rgD_k-1) < r_k$.
 For any positive integers $(l,r)\in \cG_F$, we consider the same CUSUM-based statistic $\psiD_{l,r}:= \norm{\bC_{l,r}}^2 - p$ as for Gaussian noise.
-Let $\thresh^{(d)}>0$ be a tuning parameter to be discussed later.
+Let $\thresh^{(\mathrm{d})}>0$ be a tuning parameter to be discussed later.
 To calibrate the corresponding multiple test procedures $(\TD_{l,r})$ with $(l,r)\in \cG_F$ rejecting for large values of $\psiD_{l,r}$ we introduce